georg3tom/PL-scrape/README.md

 3. `clean_and_stats.py`: Takes `outputs/uncleaned_pl_scrape.csv` and `outputs/uncleaned_wiki_scrape.json`, performs quantitative analysis of the data obtained and then cleans them.
 The plots generated can be saved if required.
 This script outputs one new JSON file for each of the inputted data files: `outputs/cleaned_pl_scrape.json` and `outputs/cleaned_wiki_scrape.json`.

+4. `wikidata_extact.sh`: Attributes are chosen based on a sample of 200 players and their wikipedia entry is used to determine how relevant each attribute is.
+Following that, the selected attributes are obtained for all players.

-4. `merge.py`: Takes the two cleaned JSONs: `outputs/cleaned_pl_scrape.json` and `outputs/cleaned_wiki_scrape.json`, and merges the attributes in them player-wise to generate a dictionary with all the cumulative data from both the scrapes.
+5. `merge.py`: Takes the two cleaned JSONs: `outputs/cleaned_pl_scrape.json` and `outputs/cleaned_wiki_scrape.json`, and merges the attributes in them player-wise to generate a dictionary with all the cumulative data from both the scrapes.
 It then writes this to a file, generating our desired output: `outputs/final.json`.

-5. `notebooks/`: As mentioned earlier, this directory contains notebooks that were used for experimenting, intermediate steps, and data visualization.
+6. `notebooks/`: As mentioned earlier, this directory contains notebooks that were used for experimenting, intermediate steps, and data visualization.
 The two `clean_*.ipynb` files have been merged into the `clean_and_stats.py` script, but the `analysis.ipynb` file is a standalone, that was used for data analysis and visualization to be used in the Report.

 ### `outputs/`